dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 A `PolyLineSegment` creates one or more line segments.

 The `PolyLineSegment` class defines the `Points` property, of type `PointCollection`, which represents the points that define the `PolyLineSegment`.
 A `PointCollection` is an `ObservableCollection` of `Point` objects.
-This property is backed by a `BindableProperty` object, which means that it can be the target of data bindings, and styled.
+This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.

 > [!NOTE]
 > The `PolyLineSegment` class does not contain a property for the starting point of the line.
 The start point of the line is the current point of the `PathFigure` to which the `PolyLineSegment` is added.